timodw/aar_foundation_model/README.md

 n_heads = d_embedding // 64
 d_feedforward = d_embedding * 4
 ```
 To reduce computational complexity patching is used before embedding the input.
 This means grouping together samples from multiple timesteps and calculating the embedding jointly on these grouped samples.
 As proposed by the PatchTST paper each axis of the accelerometer data will be passed separately through the Transformer, so the Transformer model will only handle 1D inputs.
 Our implementation makes use of a learned positional encoding as also proposed by PatchTST and used by the GPT family of models, this learned embedding is initialized using a uniform distribution ***U(-0.02, 0.02)***.
-For the embedding layer, the model currently supports 2 different methods of calculating the embeddings of the patches: a regular learned linear embedding, which is just a vector-matrix multiplication between the flattened patches and the embedding weight matrix.
+For the embedding layer, the model currently supports 2 different methods of calculating the embeddings of the patches:
+- **Linear**: A regular learned linear embedding, which is just a vector-matrix multiplication between the flattened patches and the embedding weight matrix.
+- **Conv**: A convolutional embedding that makes use of a simple Convolutional Neural Network to calculate the embedding, the implementation details of this network can be found in `models.transformer.ConvEmbedding`.

-The Transformer Encoder stack is implemented in `models.PatchedTransformerEncoderStack` and contains several parameters to configure the Transformer Encoder stack.
+The Transformer Encoder stack is implemented in `models.transformer.PatchedTransformerEncoderStack` and contains several parameters to configure the Transformer Encoder stack.
 A full list of the parameters is given below:
 |Parameter                |Default value|Description|
 |-------------------------|-------------|-----------|
 |`n_patches`              |             |The length of the Transformers context window in number of patches|